 - Smoked Pulled Pork Shoulder (pork butt)

 This easy recipe for smoked pulled pork calls for a few quality ingredients.
-I like to start with a 5-6 pound bone-in pork shoulder or pork butt.
+I like to start with a 5-6 pounds bone-in pork shoulder or pork butt.
 This size is large enough to feed our family of 5 and have plenty of leftovers.
 When serving pulled pork, you want about ⅓ - ½ pounds of meat per person.
 It makes enough to feed about 10-12 people.

 Then a combination of my favorite seasonings and spices comes into play.
-Making sure there is plenty of salt, pepper, brown sugar, and other spices on the outside of the meat, ensures you have the best tasting pulled pork.
+Making sure there is plenty of salt, pepper, brown sugar, and other spices on the outside of the meat, ensures you have the best-tasting pulled pork.

 Best Pork for Pulled Pork